 Looking for an even more complete checklist?
 Download your free copy of the Defensible Documentation Toolkit.
 It comes with ten must-know defensible documentation tips, sample notes, and a handy checklist you can use to audit your notes.

 There you have it: a crash course in PT billing units.
-If you’d like to go deeper into this subject, check out all of our PT billing resources here.
+If you’d like to go deeper into this subject, check out all of our PT billing blog posts.